pkgw/stund/README.md

 host, set up your
 [SSH config file](https://en.wikibooks.org/wiki/OpenSSH/Client_Configuration_Files)
 with the necessary entries.
-Virtually any option that appears on the command line can be automated through SSH configuration.
+Virtually any option that appears on the command line can be automated through SSH configuration. **You should probably set `ServerAliveInterval = 120` for tunnels to be maintained with stund.**

 Other stund commands: